Brightcove Native Player for iOS Reference

 Generic Stream Concurrency (GSC) is a service which determines whether playback is permitted based on the active playback sessions for the viewer and a preset concurrency limit.
 The service is requested through the Edge Playback Authorization (EPA) service.
 The same JWT used to retrieve the video is used here, and should include a uid claim, a climit claim and optionally, a sid claim.
 This feature must be enabled in your acccount.

 Generic Stream Concurrency is not enabled in the SDK by default.
-If you wish to enable it, set the streamConcurrencyEnabled property of your BCOVPlaybackController to YES.
+If you wish to enable it, set the streamConcurrencyEnabled property of your BCOVPlaybackController to true.

 The sid value can be included in the JWT or sent as a BCOVPlaybackController option, both of which are optional.
 The sid value in the JWT has precedence over the BCOVPlaybackController option.